 And it kills me that the dregs of an inexplicable passing fancy live on, while my collection of Springsteen tee shirts … oh, now here’s a sad story.
 I safely carted my precious E Street Band tour tees (going back to 1978!) on a cross country move, but 16 years later, when we moved three streets over, I somehow left them in a big green garbage bag in the garage and moved a big green garbage bag full of car-washing rags instead.
 I didn’t discover the mistake for months, and by then it was too late.

 I still mourn the loss of my Born in the USA tour sweatshirt.
-Come to think of it, there was a sweet Grateful Dead-themed tie-dyed Lithuanian Olympic basketball team tee in that bag, too.
-And a Clash “Sandinista” shirt.
-And a My So-Called Life tee shirt distributed to TV critics, with the show logo on the front and handwritten messages from the cast and crew on the back.
+Come to think of it, there was a Clash Sandinista shirt in that bag, too.
+And one that the producers of My So-Called Life distributed to TV critics after the show was cancelled, with the logo on the front and handwritten messages from the cast and crew on the back.
 Claire Danes!
 Jared Leto!
 Gone, all gone.
-And yet, my pile of shame remains, mocking me, eternal as nuclear waste.
+And yet, my big, smoking pile of shame remains, mocking me, eternal as nuclear waste.

 Breaking up with a celebrity crush is not like breaking up in real life; when the spell is broken and crush leaves you feeling nothing but queasiness, you can’t just tell him to pack up all of his lousy possessions and go.
 So, to anyone having a dreamy little thing with a celebrity, I advise this: Keep it dreamy, like, entirely in your head, because once you start accumulating actual, physical memorabilia, you are so screwed.